-BSEE provides technical training to field personnel, inspectors, scientists, and engineers to ensure staff have the tools and knowledge needed to accomplish the agency's mission safely and effectively.
-BSEE's training programs provide staff with the most up-to-date, relevant training available that addresses the technological advances the Bureau's workforce will encounter in the field.
-The Bureau's National Offshore Training Center (NOTC) provides cutting-edge, comprehensive, multi-tiered training and professional development opportunities for BSEE's inspectors, engineers, and scientists to ensure safe and environmentally-sound offshore energy operations.
-The NOTC supports Bureau goals by providing structured training opportunities that integrate the latest science and scientific integrity developments, technical expertise, and industry practices with prudent and rigorous safety and environmental compliance mandates.
-In FY 2024, BSEE plans to continue to invest significant resources to implement a multi-phased approach to assess the current program to identify training gaps, develop and implement curriculum, develop and implement an accreditation plan, and perform annual curriculum reviews.
-These investments will demonstrate the Bureau's commitment to building a "best in class" technical training program and will allow BSEE to capture and track the costs associated with the program.
+BSEE provides relevant, up-to date technical training to field personnel, inspectors, scientists, and engineers through the Bureau's National Offshore Training Center (NOTC) to ensure staff have the tools and knowledge needed to accomplish the Bureau's mission safely and effectively.
+In FY 2023, the NOTC provided over 19,000 professional development hours of structured technical training opportunities that integrated the latest science and scientific integrity developments, technical expertise, and industry practices with prudent and rigorous safety and environmental compliance mandates.
+In FY 2025, BSEE plans to continue to invest significant resources to assess the current National Offshore Training Program and identify any training gaps and required competencies to support the Bureau's increased role and responsibilities in offshore renewable energy.
+These investments will demonstrate the Bureau's commitment to building a "best in class" technical training and certification program that will build a stronger workforce, foster innovation, and ensure safe and environmentally-sound offshore energy operations.

 Among the Bureau's priorities is ensuring the public receives fair market value for resources and that fees and cost recovery are fair and reasonable.
-In coordination with the Office of Natural Resources Revenue, BSEE's offshore inspectors ensure that production volumes are accurately measured and reported for the assessment of royalties owed to the American people.
+In coordination with DOI's Office of Natural Resources Revenue (ONRR), BSEE's offshore inspectors ensure that oil and gas production volumes are accurately measured and reported for the assessment of royalties owed to the American people.
 BSEE's measurement approval, verification, and inspection responsibilities help validate the collection of billions of dollars in royalties from offshore oil and gas resources each year.
-This important work will continue in FY 2024.